tostaylo/lighthouse-plugin-has-captcha-on-page-load/README.md

 ## Motivation

 To identify whether certain web pages have captcha scripts which interfere with Lighthouse performance audits.
+Doing automated Lighthouse testing on a sample of websites I noticed some sites had suspiciously high scores.
+I tested the suspicious sites with Lighthouse manually and observed a Captcha page was being loaded instead of the actual content for the url given.
+I suspect this may be due to running Chrome in incognito mode while testing but have not confirmed.
 [Repo](https://github.com/tostaylo/lighthouse-plugin-has-captcha-on-page-load)

 ## Install